krosenvold/bgit/README.markdown

 - Fixed issue where the build would not move on when the last-built revision was no longer present in the repository due to rebasing.
 Change detection was returning "no change"
 - Does not show full email address - nice to keep those spammers away (Thanks to Luke Taylor)
+- Fixed issue with "older" git versions (1.6.3.3) and branch detection.

 1.1.9 RELEASE NOTES